Home » Taking Photos And Sending

 When sending these original images to me, remember I need the high quality original digital photo files so I may zoom in.
 No real need for close-ups unless you show me the same far away so I know where you took the close up.
 Remember, I’ve never been in your basement so I won’t understand a close up photo and where it was taken in your basement without a far away one of the same shot to associate the location of the shot.
 You can then group all the photo files that are in your saved folder and zip them into a compressed folder to attach in an email to me and if larger than 4-6mb total per email or you can send 3-4 at a time in emails to me.
 I really don’t mind many emails if sending me these larger high quality files.
 Note: Many cell phones take lower resolution images and are blurry if I zoom in on them.
 Some iPhone 4 or newer work ok and some 8 megapixel or higher might be fine too.

-Another way is to upload them to a place like OneDrive; https://onedrive.live.com/about/en-us/.
-Or any cloud service such as Google Drive for example.
-You can download this to your Windows or MAC PC and even synchronize any important files we share here and then tell it to share these documents and or photos with me.
 These are easy for me to download and you can upload the entire photo folder at one time which in turn is faster for me to download it from this site at one time.
-OneDrive has Apps for smaller devices too at this link; https://onedrive.live.com/about/en-us/download/ There are other programs that make me sign up just get your documents and or photos and I really don’t need more programs on my PC.
+You may always just email them to me sending 4-6 at a time in seperate emails or what ever limits your email handler allows.
+There are other programs that make me sign up just to get your documents and or photos and I really don’t need more programs on my PC.
+But if so, make sure it’s sharable regardless.

 Before you finish taking photos; if I’m doing a design for you, also include photos of your main floor upstairs to show me any architectural features you may want me to emulate in your design.
 Items of interest in other words that show me a style or theme can also be shown to me that you found on the internet or magazines too but show me door style, archways, niches, railings, cabinets, built-ins, fireplaces and just about anything that your thinking so I can see what’s on your mind as well for the overall appearance.
 Thank you so very much for understanding my methods.
+Always feel free to call 720-220-4447 or email me john@basementdesigner.com